Sexual fetishism: Cause

 Neurological differences may play a role in some cases.
 Vilayanur S. Ramachandran observed that the region processing sensory input from the feet lies immediately next to the region processing genital stimulation, and suggested an accidental link between these regions could explain the prevalence of foot fetishism.
+This has been disputed by a meta-analysis and experiment done by a 2013 study, showing a lack of correlation between foot stimulation, other stimulation to areas, and erotic behavior, though it did not explicitly rule in or out the potential of another brain area responsible for eroticism.
+The study concluded that neurological mechanisms regarding fetishism are poorly understood.

-In one unusual case, an anterior temporal lobectomy relieved an epileptic man's fetish for safety pins.
+Temporal lobe injuries and epilepsy have been linked to subsequent development of paraphilia in rare cases.
+In one case, an anterior temporal lobectomy relieved an epileptic man's fetish for safety pins.

 Various explanations have been put forth for the rarity of female fetishists.
 Most fetishes are visual in nature, and males are thought to be more sexually sensitive to visual stimuli.
 Roy Baumeister suggests that male sexuality is unchangeable, except for a brief period in childhood during which fetishism could become established, while female sexuality is fluid throughout life.

 Diagnosis

-The ICD-10 defines fetishism as a reliance on non-living objects for sexual arousal and satisfaction.
-It is only considered a disorder when fetishistic activities are the foremost source of sexual satisfaction, and become so compelling or unacceptable as to cause distress or interfere with normal sexual intercourse.
-The ICD's research guidelines require that the preference persists for at least six months, and is markedly distressing or acted on.

-Under the DSM-5, fetishism is sexual arousal from nonliving objects or specific nongenital body parts, excluding clothes used for cross-dressing (as that falls under transvestic disorder) and sex toys that are designed for genital stimulation.
+Under the DSM-5, fetishism is sexual arousal from nonliving objects or specific nongenital body parts, excluding clothes used for cross-dressing (as that falls under transvestic fetishism) and sex toys that are designed for genital stimulation.
 In order to be diagnosed as fetishistic disorder, the arousal must persist for at least six months and cause significant psychosocial distress or impairment in important areas of their life.
 In the DSM-IV, sexual interest in body parts was distinguished from fetishism under the name partialism (diagnosed as Paraphilia NOS), but it was merged with fetishistic disorder for the DSM-5.

-The ReviseF65 project has campaigned for the ICD diagnosis to be abolished completely to avoid stigmatizing fetishists.
-Sexologist Odd Reiersøl argues that distress associated with fetishism is often caused by shame, and that being subject to diagnosis only exacerbates that.
-He suggests that, in cases where the individual fails to control harmful behavior, they instead be diagnosed with a personality or impulse control disorder.
+The ReviseF65 project campaigned for the International Classification of Diseases (ICD)’s fetish-related diagnoses to be abolished completely to avoid stigmatizing fetishists.
+On 18 June 2018, the WHO (World Health Organization) published ICD-11, in which fetishism and fetishistic transvestism (cross-dressing for sexual pleasure) are now removed as psychiatric diagnoses.
+Moreover, discrimination against fetish-having and BDSM individuals is considered inconsistent with human rights principles endorsed by the United Nations and The World Health Organization.